K-Sato1995/BlogPosts/go1.md

 complex64 complex128
 ```

-###Type conversions
+### Type conversions
-Since you can not implicitly change the type of a variable in Go, Go raises an error if you try to change the value of a variable like the code below.
+ You can not implicitly change the type of a variable in Go.
+Go raises an error if you try to reassign a value that type is different form the original value type like the code below.

 ```go
 var i int = 100